PacificBiosciences/smrtflow/docs/cookbook.rst

 Now take the UUID of the second collection, i.e. “uniqueId”:
-“08af5ab4-7cf4-4d13-9bcb-ae977d493f04”, and get the corresponding subreadset object:
+“08af5ab4-7cf4-4d13-9bcb-ae977d493f04”, and get the corresponding SubreadSet object:

 .. code-block:: bash

     GET http://SMRTLinkServername.domain:9091/secondary-analysis/datasets/subreads/08af5ab4-7cf4-4d13-9bcb-ae977d493f04

-The response will be a subreadset object, as in the following example:
+The response will be a SubreadSet object, as in the following example:

 .. code-block:: javascript